 Me personally?
 After thinking about all these things I ended up going to one of my favourite shops – John Lewis.
 I always feel like you get a no nonsense sales experience from shopping there.
 You get a good warranty with the products.
 Most of the stores have a good selection of machines on display in the store.
 And usually there is someone who can give you good advice in the department.
 All big plusses in my book.

-Their cheapest model is the JL110 machine.
-At £99 you can buy it in a lot of pretty colours, and they often have discounts.
-And when I started sewing lessons at a local sewing school I discovered that the JL110 is just like the basic entry level Janome sewing machine – only about £50 cheaper.
+At the time I bought my machine, their cheapest model was the JL110 machine.
+At £135 you can buy it in a lot of pretty colours, and they often have discounts.
+And when I started sewing lessons at a local sewing school I discovered that the JL110 is just like the basic entry level Janome sewing machine – only about £150 cheaper.
 I will shout from the hills – buy this machine over the more expensive model – it is practically the same model but cheaper!

 This is mine, and you’ll find it in most of my blog posts.
 In fact, 2 years on, I am still using mine for the majority of my sewing.
 It does all the basic stitches that I need to make garments.
 It is just such a great workhorse machine.
 So I would definitely recommend it if you are thinking of buying a first sewing machine.
 Or as a gift for a wannabe teenage sewer perhaps?